saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 Debugging the template
 ======================

 The error messages you’ll run into when templates break are not always that helpful.
-This can be tricky with big templates or templates you have not touched in a while.
+This can be tricky when you are dealing with large and complex templates or templates you have not touched in a while.

 It is nice to know that it is possible to make Salt generate a message that will end up in the proxy log.
 Observe the following template: